This is peak investing: Stocks, bonds and concerns are up

 Analysts pin much of the credit for the upsurge in markets on all the stimulus that central banks have thrown at them.
 By keeping interest rates low and buying trillions of dollars of bonds, the Federal Reserve, European Central Bank and others have helped lift prices for bonds.
 And when bonds get more expensive, it makes stocks and other types of investments more attractive in relative terms, even if their price tags no longer look cheap at face value.

-That has some contrarians worried about what will happen as the Federal Reserve continues raising interest rates and talks about paring back its bond investments.
-And, perhaps more importantly, what will happen when other central banks join in.
+That has some contrarians worried about what will happen when central banks move away from stimulus.
+The Federal Reserve raised rates again at its meeting on Wednesday, and it’s talking about paring back its bond investments this year.
 Mom-and-pop investors seem relatively unfazed for now.
 They have been plowing cash into stock and bond funds this year, but concerns are bubbling up elsewhere.

 Bill Gross, the famed bond fund manager, recently cautioned investors to not “be mesmerized by the blue skies created by central bank” actions.
 “All markets are increasingly at risk,” he wrote in his most recent investment outlook.